jsilvam/SafeRefactor/README.md

+# changedistiller

+This project is a fork from https://bitbucket.org/gustavoasoares/saferefactor.

 Safe Refactor is a tool for checking behavioral changes.
 First, it checks for compilation errors in the resulting program, and reports those errors; if no errors are found, it analyzes the results and generates a number of tests suited for detecting behavioral changes.